Cubiking/Mini-Game-Collection/README.md

 Please go to the 'help' page of the program for the tutorial of the games.

+Link for quick looks (may not be the most updated version): https://onlinegdb.com/_-ZEuxLg_

 ## Documentation for Global Procedures

 ### stringtochar